-Canon G7 X Mark II versus Canon T5i
+Canon G7 X Mark II vs T5i

-An illustration of the physical size and weight of the Canon G7 X Mark II and the Canon T5i is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Canon T5i.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably larger (106 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the T5i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the T5i is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the T5i and their specifications in the Canon EF Lens Catalog.